freddierice/fresh-disk/README.md

 ```
 will do the rest.

+# requirements
+    * install has only been tested on debian jessie

 # features
     * encrypts root partition with cbc mode aes 256
     * automatically adds the debian install to grub